freeCodeCampGuam/FreeCodeCampGuamHelp/CampsiteAlpha/README.md

 If you're 'behind' us on the trail, we'll leave footprints for you to follow.
 Please ask us to help you also!
 We're all in this together.

+This trail will help people that can't make the meetings also

 TODO: continue this readme later..